JoshSniderman/liver_analysis_ml/README.md

 ## About Data:

-The dataset contains the different patients records with 4 types of liver disease.
+We based our results on the 4 stages of liver disease:

+Stage 1 – Few Septa (Fatty Liver Disease)
+           This is when there is fat accumulation in the liver without inflammation.
+It can be harmless and usually asymptomatic.

+Stage 2 – Many Septa (NASH Nonalcoholic steatohepatitis)
+           A more aggressive form of liver disease in which the inflammation and scarring starts.
+This is often referred as a silent killer because it can lead to permanent liver damage and scarring, which could prevent the liver from functioning properly.

+Stage 3 – Portal Fibrosis (NASH with Fibrosis)
+           This stage is when scarring around liver cells are caused by the continuous inflammation.
+The liver can still function somewhat normally at this point.

+Stage 4 – Cirrhosis
+           The most severe of the stages that causes permanent liver damage.
+The liver either enlarges or shrinks, scar tissue replaces healthy liver tissue, and the liver stops functioning properly.
+Cirrhosis can be fatal and can turn into cancer or requires a transplant.

+![bar_chart](images/bar_chart.png)

 The dataset was used to build a Deep Learning model.
 After identifying key attributes from a patient test results the model should be able to predict which type of liver disease the patient has.

-![bar_chart](images/bar_chart.png)

 ## Problem Statement:
 Build a deep learning model to predict the type of a liver disease based on the patient’s attributes like Age, BMI, WBC, RBC etc.